gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 $$\mathcal{U}(𝐬) = ∑_{j∈V} Y_j(𝐬_{I(j)}).$$

 The utility function in this case corresponds to the sum of the elements.

+The utility function affects the objectives discussed [Decision Model](@ref decision-model) page.
+We can choose the utility function such that the path utility function either returns:

+* a numerical value, which leads to a mixed-integer linear programming (MILP) formulation or
+* a linear function with real and integer-valued variables, which leads to a mixed-integer quadratic programming (MIQP) formulation.

+Different formulations require a solver capable of solving them.

 ## Path Distribution